dmstern/html2biblatex/README.md

 html2biblatex
 =============

-Javascript-"plugin" for exporting web pages to BibLaTeX.
+Citing a webpage in LaTeX has never been easier! – html2biblatex is a lightweight browser "plugin" for exporting web pages to BibLaTeX.

+_small - flexible - magic!_

+Just click on the html2biblatex bookmark button and paste the collected content into your BibLaTeX code.

 --------------------------------------------------------